 The catheters are shipped after sterilization with EO.
+(DIN EN ISO 11135).
 Do not use products from opened or damaged packaging.
-Under appropriate storage conditions, we guarantee sterility in undamaged packaging until the expiry.
+Under appropriate storage conditions we Catheter Check guarantee sterility in undamaged packaging until the expiry.

-Sterile products should be stored at humidity of 45-70% and at temperatures of 18-25°C. They should not be exposed to direct sunlight and must be used before the expiry date on the packaging.
-(DIN 58953)
+Sterile products should be stored at humidity of 45-70% and at temperatures of 15-25°C. They should not be exposed to direct sunlight and must be used before the expiry date on the packaging (DIN 58953 Sterile storage).